pgexperts/pg_merge_table/README.md

 Optionally, after all inserts/updates are done, any records (by primary key) which do not exist in the "from" table but which do exist in the "to" table can be deleted.

-Currently, the script will only operate on tables with a single-column primary key.
+Currently, the script will only operate on tables with a single-column primary key, or with a column that is the only column in exactly one UNIQUE index.

 ## Examples

-    ./pg_merge_table.py --from="host=10.2.3.1 dbname=prod" --to="host=10.2.4.12 dbname=archive" sch.tab
+    ./pg_merge_table.py --execute --from="host=10.2.3.1 dbname=prod" --to="host=10.2.4.12 dbname=archive" sch.tab

 This will merge the entire contents of table "sch.tab" (schema "sch", table name "tab") from the PostgreSQL server on host 10.2.3.1, database `prod`, into the one on 10.2.4.12, database `archive`.
 No records will be deleted from `archive`.

-    ./pg_merge_table.py --delete --from="host=10.2.3.1 dbname=prod" --to="host=10.2.4.12 dbname=archive" tbl
+    ./pg_merge_table.py --execute --delete --from="host=10.2.3.1 dbname=prod" --to="host=10.2.4.12 dbname=archive" tbl

 This will merge the entire contents of table "tab" (schema "public", table name "tab") from the PostgreSQL server on host 10.2.3.1, database `prod`, into the one on 10.2.4.12, database `archive`.
 Any records (using the primary key) which do not exist on `prod` will be deleted from "tab" on `archive`.

-    ./pg_merge_table.py --dry-run --delete --from="host=10.2.3.1 dbname=prod" --to="host=10.2.4.12 dbname=archive" tbl
+    ./pg_merge_table.py --delete --from="host=10.2.3.1 dbname=prod" --to="host=10.2.4.12 dbname=archive" tbl

-This will do a dry run of the merge operation above.
+This will do a dry run of the merge operation above (note the lack of the `--execute` option).
 No records will be changed on `archive`, but a summary of how many records *would* be inserted, updated, and deleted will be printed at the end.

 ## Limitations and Quirks